robpomeroy/BrightOS/docs/Windows development.md

 ## Work with Molecule (for testing the playbook)

 BrightOS uses **Hyper-V and Vagrant** for isolated, reproducible testing.
-Supported host OS is Windows 10 or later, across Home, Pro, Enterprise, and Education editions (Home edition may require Hyper-V workaround steps; see Testing.md).
+The officially supported host editions are Windows 10 or later Pro, Enterprise, and Education.
+Windows Home may work with nonstandard Hyper-V enablement steps, but this is best-effort and not fully supported.

 We have moved away from VirtualBox because it is incompatible with Hyper-V. **Hyper-V must be enabled** on your Windows machine (it is often disabled by default to avoid conflicts with VirtualBox).